 - Use ellipses when a song continues in the background but is no longer subtitled to give precedence to dialogue.

 - Punctuation: only question marks and exclamation marks should be used at the end of a line – no commas or periods.
 Commas can be used within the lyric line, if necessary.

-- Main titles: Subtitle the on-screen main title when the approved title for Hebrew is available in KNP/Terminology and it does not match the title which appears in the card.
+- Main titles: Subtitle the on-screen main title for branded content when the approved title for Hebrew is available in KNP/Terminology and it does not match the title which appears in the card.
 Do not translate the main title from scratch: always use the approved title provided.

 - Do not subtitle when the on-screen main title and the approved title for Hebrew are identical and fully match. (e.g. the on-screen title is already in Hebrew, both read with the exact same words and spellings, etc.)